Jettence

 One of my favorite female salsa dancers is Misaki and here is (perhaps an extreme) example of what is possible in salsa in terms of musicality and letting both the follower and leader have freedom to express themselves.

-9. There Is Room to Grow
+9. There Is Room to Grow in Salsa

 Salsa is fun to start with as a beginner and you can also take it to advanced levels, which means you have room to grow and many years of discovery ahead of you.
 There are many ways to improve your partnerwork and solo shines and so many professional teachers all around the world to learn from, both online and in person.